Skip to main content

 * This function prepares the specified display device for operation by initializing

-* its power control, mutex, and invoking the device-specific open function if available.
+* its power control, mutex, and invoking the device-specific power-on function if available.

 *

-* @param disp_hdl Handle to the display device to be opened.
+* @param disp_hdl Handle to the display device to be powered on.

 *

-* @return Returns OPRT_OK on success, or an appropriate error code if opening the device fails.
+* @return Returns OPRT_OK on success, or an appropriate error code if powering on the device fails.

 */